kuhn-ruess/cmdbsyncer-docs/docs/checkmk/bi.md

-# Checkmk Business Intelligence
+# Business Intelligence

-Checkmks BI Feature can fully be automated by these Rules.
-To Set-up the Config, just create One example in Checkmk, then Fetch it with the API.
-Place the JSON Response into the Syncer, and there you can replace where needed with Jinja.
+Checkmk's BI feature can be fully automated using the Syncer.
+The recommended workflow is to create one example aggregation or rule in Checkmk, fetch its JSON structure via the API, paste it as a template in the Syncer, and replace the variable parts with Jinja placeholders.

-Checkout: __Modules →Checkmk →Manage Business Intelligence__
+Go to: _Modules → Checkmk → Manage Business Intelligence_

 ## BI Aggregations

-In the Interactive API GUI of Checkmk, look for GET /objects/bi_aggregation/{aggregation_id}
+In the Checkmk interactive API (Swagger), look up:

-An Example would look like:
+`GET /objects/bi_aggregation/{aggregation_id}`

+Example response:

 ```json
 {